glfp/SolarEnergyMonitorInfluxGrafanaDocker/README.md

     ExecStartPre=/bin/sleep 20

 This is important because if mbmd starts **before** InfluxDB, all fails.
 So we need to wait 20 secs in order to have InfluxDb correctly running before mbmd.

+Save the file, then launch the service

+	systemctl daemon-reload
+    service mbmd start

 You can change the parameters of the mbmd command as you need: